filenest/filenest/docs/_root/docs/getting-started/introduction.md

 # Introduction

-## What is Filenest and Who is it For
+## What is Filenest and who is it for

 Filenest is a TypeScript library designed to seamlessly integrate a file manager into your app or admin dashboard.
 This library is ideal for developers who:
 - Need to connect a file hosting provider to their app